 The posterior tibialis tendon originates from the inner shin bone and inserts into the navicular bone, and its main job is to hold up the arch of the foot.
 Posterior tibialis tendon dysfunction occurs when the tendon gets overused with long hours of standing and walking.
 The tendon weakens, gets inflamed and in turn, cause pain.
 Symptoms include pain and swelling at the back of the inner ankle bone, progressive flattening of the arch and turning out of toes.
 You will also find it difficult to tip toe on the affected foot.

-As the condition can worsen over time, it is necessary to see a podiatrist for immediate treatment.
+As the condition can worsen over time, it is necessary to see a podiatrist for immediate heel pain treatment.
 Treatment includes using insoles to accommodate the tendon, taping, stretching and strengthening exercises.

 The Podiatrists at Physio & Sole Clinic are able to help our teachers, or just about anyone who suffer from the foot problems that we have shared above.
 Reach out to us to find out more about how we can ease your weariness from prolong standing.